 Phone the family court registry or ask at the registry counter to find out when a family court trial is happening.

-In some places, a sheriff might ask you why you want to watch.
+A court clerk or sheriff might ask you why you want to watch.
 Tell them you have a case coming up and want to see what happens.

 If you and the other person (the law calls them the other party) are both in court, this is what will happen: